Broken Lizard: History

 The group put together the script for their next feature, and first wide-release movie Super Troopers.
-The film, which portrays rural highway patrolmen as regular guys desperate to make their jobs entertaining, was shot in 2000, and was also invited to Sundance, where raucous screenings earned the film a distribution deal from Fox Searchlight Pictures, a unit of 20th Century Fox.
+The film, which portrays rural highway patrolmen as regular men desperate to make their jobs entertaining, was shot in 2000, and was also invited to Sundance, where raucous screenings earned the film a distribution deal from Fox Searchlight Pictures, a unit of 20th Century Fox.
 The movie was released in February 2002 and only enjoyed moderate theatrical success, but it eventually developed a cult following.

 Fox Searchlight sponsored and distributed the group's next feature, 2004's Club Dread, a parody of slasher films that takes place at an idyllic tropical resort.

 After Chandrasekhar directed The Dukes of Hazzard for Warner Bros., Broken Lizard was offered a deal with the studio.
 This relationship resulted in Broken Lizard's third feature, 2006's Beerfest, about two brothers who discover an underground Oktoberfest beer-drinking Olympics and assemble a team to compete.

 In late May 2010, Broken Lizard had completed their fourth feature, The Slammin' Salmon, about a group of waiters who are terrorized over the course of a busy night by their unstable boss (Michael Clarke Duncan).
 Heffernan directed The Slammin' Salmon.

-In 2012, both Chandrasekhar and Heffernan confirmed that a sequel to Super Troopers was in the works.
-They have also confirmed that the script is finished.
-All they are waiting for is the studio to okay everything.
+In 2012, both Chandrasekhar and Heffernan confirmed that a sequel to Super Troopers was in the works, and that the script had been finished.
 In 2015, Broken Lizard had launched a crowdfunding campaign to fund filming of Super Troopers 2.
-On a Funemployment Radio episode May 26, 2016, Jay Chandrasekhar confirmed that a small test segment of the film has been shot and full production will start in August 2016.
+On a Funemployment Radio episode May 26, 2016, Jay Chandrasekhar confirmed that a small test segment of the film has been shot and full production would start in August 2016.
 On August 2, 2017, Broken Lizard announced, via their website, that they had finished post-production on the movie.
 Super Troopers 2 was released on April 20, 2018.

+In 2023, Broken Lizard released Quasi and announced that Super Troopers 3 would be next.